medialab/minet/docs/cli.md

                             [--rcfile RCFILE] [--password PASSWORD] [-i INPUT]
                             [--explode EXPLODE] [-s SELECT] [--total TOTAL]
                             [-o OUTPUT]
-                            url-or-uri_or_url-or-uri_column
+                            post_or_post_column

-# Minet Bluesky Get Quotes From URL Or URI Command
+# Minet Bluesky Get Quotes from URL or URI command

 Get whether posts quoting a post giving its URL or URI or several posts quoting several posts giving their URL or URI from the column of a CSV file.
 This command uses the Bluesky HTTP API.

 Positional Arguments:
-  url-or-uri_or_url-or-uri_column
-                                Single url-or-uri to process or name of the CSV column containing url-or-uris when using
+  post_or_post_column           Single post to process or name of the CSV column
-                                -i/--input.
+                                containing posts when using -i/--input.

 Optional Arguments:
   --identifier IDENTIFIER       Bluesky personal identifier (don't forget the